Beramos/DS-Julia2925/projects/3-extreme-bar-crawl.md

    - Develop a program to estimate the computationally feasible number of bars for which an exact solution can be computed.
    - Sort the bars by distance to the faculty
-   - Lastly, based on the feasible number of bars in the barcrawl (*X*) compute the optimal route to visit the *X*-closest bars, and visualize this route on the map.
+   - Lastly, based on the feasible number of bars in the bar crawl (*X*) compute the optimal route to visit the *X*-closest bars, and visualize this route on the map.

     **\[Optional\] An approximate solution:**

-    The number of bars in the barcrawl can increase considerably when stepping away from exact solutions.
-Several approaches can be applied with a varying degree of optimality:
+    The number of bars in the bar crawl can increase considerably when stepping away from exact solutions.
+Several approaches can be applied with varying degrees of optimality:
     Nearest Neighbor Algorithm: This algorithm starts at a randomly chosen city and selects the nearest unvisited city at each step.
 While simple and fast, it may not always yield an optimal solution.

     - Try to find the most optimal route to visit all bars in Ghent starting from and returning to the faculty.

 4. **Why are you walking?**
-   When time is of concern (... and it is!), the time spend between bars should be minimised.
+   When time is of concern (... and it is!), the time spent between bars should be minimised.
 Luckily there are plenty of mobility solutions in Ghent.
-Create an application that, starting from a specified location (e.g. the faculty), finds the closest public bicycle, computes the optimal barcrawl route of a specified number of bars, given that the bicycle needs to be returned to the starting location.
+Create an application that, starting from a specified location (e.g. the faculty), finds the closest public bicycle, and computes the optimal bar crawl route of a specified number of bars, given that the bicycle needs to be returned to the starting location.
 Ghent's data portal has an API endpoint to find available [“BAQME bicycles”](https://data.stad.gent/api/explore/v2.1/catalog/datasets/baqme-locaties-vrije-deelfietsen-gent/records?).

 ## 4. Resources
 - DrWatson.js - Introduction ([source](https://juliadynamics.github.io/DrWatson.jl/dev/))